In-Depth Round Brilliant Cut Diamond Buying Guide

 Affiliate links are highlighted in red.
 Learn more here.

 Round cut diamonds, also known as round brilliant cut diamonds, account for approximately 60-70% of all globally traded polished diamonds.
-In 2005, GIA introduced a standardized cut grading system for "unmodified" round brilliant cut diamonds.
+GIA introduced a standardized cut grading system for "unmodified" round brilliant cut diamonds in 2005.

 To qualify as an unmodified round brilliant cut, the diamond should adhere to contemporary industry standards for cutting precision, featuring 57 facets (or 58 if the culet is faceted), with 33 facets on the crown and 25 on the pavilion.